“If what they say is, “Nothing is forever,” then what makes love the exception?”

 Get eyes on your perfect gift offer using your social media platforms, and most importantly, get you sales.
 Plus, now they know you’ll deliver the goods when it comes to gift-giving time, and they might give you a follow, or even subscribe to your mailing list (don’t forget to ask for their sign up in return for that sweet discount!).
 Now, you’ve got a repeat buyer, and someone who things of you fondly because you helped them in a pinch.

-Repurpose your image so it fits into a social media ad (hey, lookie there, GetResponse has a tool that can help you create – and deliver – that ad).
+Repurpose your image so it fits into a social media ad.
 Then, add copy that fits the character count, and a great CTA (as simple as “Order Today!”) and send it to targeted, segmented audiences.
 You can run this ad for a few days even to rack up sales.

 Valentine’s Day marketing campaign idea 3 – SMS campaign

 People check their phone, especially when an SMS comes across.
 Basically, if a notification pops up, they’ll see it.
 And what notification is basically universally left on even if others are turned off?
 SMS.